 Your Blog Master users can get started with Bluehost, an official WordPress recommended hosting provider, for as little as $2.75 per month.
 They are providing our users with a 60% discount on web hosting as well as a FREE domain name.

-For complete step-by-step instructions, see our guide on how to start a WordPress blog.
+For complete step-by-step instructions, see our article on how to start a WordPress blog.

 Constant Contact Website Builder is an intelligent A.I.-powered website builder that allows you to quickly create a free blog, business website, and even an online store.